forcedotcom/LightningTestingService/README.md

 When you have the LTS package installed and working in your org, you’re ready to begin exploring the test code, and even writing your own tests.
 Here are some next steps for you to take.

-## Explore the Example Test Suite
+## Explore the Example Test Suites

-To dive into the test suite and start learning how to write tests for your Lightning components, explore the tests and the components being tested side-by-side.
+To dive into the test suites and start learning how to write tests for your Lightning components, explore the tests and the components being tested side-by-side.
 You’ll want to open the test suite file in one window, and in another window (perhaps in your IDE) open the simple components being tested.

-Both the components and the test suite included in the unmanaged package are also available in a repository on GitHub:
+Both the components and the test suites included in the unmanaged package are also available in a repository on GitHub:

 [https://github.com/forcedotcom/LightningTestingService](https://github.com/forcedotcom/LightningTestingService)